What is “greige”?

 Find out if Pale Oak will work in your home with a Samplize square.

-Balboa Mist is a good light true greige.
+Balboa Mist is a good light true greige paint color.
 It has beige and gray undertones in pretty similar amounts.

 Balboa Mist has an LRV of 67, which means it is a light color, but will still show up nicely on your walls.
 Balboa Mist is similar to Pale Oak, but where Pale Oak leans beige, Balboa Mist leans gray.